Catholics Affirm Sola Scriptura

 ORAL TRADITIONS: “Stand firm and hold to the traditions which you were taught by us, either by word of mouth or by letter.”
 (2 Thessalonians 2:15)

-How is it that Protestants can concoct all manner of sidestep logic to, “deny these clear teachings of sacred Scripture,” if they truly believe in Sola Scriptura?
+How is it that Protestants can concoct all manner of dance-around logic to, deny these "clear teachings of sacred Scripture,” if they truly adhere strictly to sola scriptura?

 Doesn’t doing so reduce these Protestant